What Are Complementary Angles? A Complete Guide

 In math, understanding these terms helps us break down complex problems into simpler parts.

-So, while they might seem like just definitions, complementary and supplementary angles are the building blocks for mastering geometry—and much more!
+So, while they might seem like just definitions, complementary and supplementary angles are the building blocks for mastering geometry and much more.

-Understanding the Complementary Angles Theorem
+What Is the Complementary Angles Theorem?

 • If two angles are complementary, their measures add up to 90°.

-Unknown Angle = 90° - 30° = 60°
+Unknown Angle (x) = 90° - 60° = 30°

 Types of Complementary Angles